All locations are closed on Sunday, April 20. Our Digital Library is available 24/7.

 Posted in Explore and Discover, For You, kids, Parents and Teachers, Prime Time on October 15, 2014 at 6:00 am

-By Brian Vander Veen Last year, my partner Sheri and I started our own Little Free Library.
+Little Free Library filled with books, courtesy of Brian Vander Veen By Brian Vander Veen Last year, my partner Sheri and I started our own Little Free Library.
 If you’re not familiar with what Little Free Libraries are, they’re simply containers, usually near a sidewalk or similar publicly accessible space, where people can take and leave books for free.
-Little Free Libraries first began appearing in Wisconsin […]
+Little Free Libraries first began appearing in Wisco […]

 Tags: , ,